Khalil-secure/network-anomalie-detection-/README.md

 is a coordinate transformation that maps a set of data points onto new axes called principale axes .the firs principale componet point in the the direction of maximum variance . the second principae direction is the maximum variance remaining in the residue data after removing variance already accounted for by the first principale components.thus it can be used for dimension reduction.

-for this methodes we need an understanding in mathematical terms such as covariance and variance ,matrices manipulation and estimations .
+for this methodes we need an understanding in mathematical terms such as covariance and variance ,matrices manipulation and estimations . the code that i am presenting is gonna use the PCA fonction that already exist in the library and another code that gonna detail mathematically the PCA function which is a manipulation of matrices whith difference terms such as covariance .etc .